 Tracer Pebble Studies

-Coastal Partners have developed an innovative method of using tagged tracer pebbles to track the movement of sediment along our beaches.
+At Coastal Partners, we have developed an innovative method of using tagged tracer pebbles to track the movement of sediment along our beaches.
 By deploying and tracking these pebbles, we are able to collect valuable information on rates, direction and the patterns of littoral drift within an area of interest.
-This helps us to better understand local coastal processes, which in turn, supports local coastal management decisions, aids coastal defence scheme design and informs local beach maintenance activities, such as recycling and replenishment campaigns.
+This helps us to better understand local coastal processes, which in turn supports local coastal management decisions, aids coastal defence scheme design and informs local beach maintenance activities, such as recycling and replenishment campaigns.

 Click on the map below to be directed to the case studies page

-There is growing interest in the method, with future tracer pebble deployments along the south coast of England being co-ordinated by SCOPAC (www.scopac.org.uk).
+There is growing interest in the method, with future tracer pebble deployments along the south coast of England being co-ordinated by SCG / SCOPAC, visit the website

-- The tracers are not visible to the naked eye and are therefore less prone to disturbance from beach users
+- The tracers are not easily visible and are therefore less prone to disturbance from beach users

 - The tracer tags use no power and can be left in the field for long periods of time